The JIBS story

 2013 JIBS becomes a signatory of the Principles of Responsible Management Education (PRME).
 The initiative Vertikals is launched, aiming to increase the visibility of JIBS.

-2014 The Master programme Strategic Entrepreneurship recieves a 5-year EPAS accreditation.
+2014 EPAS re-accreditation.
+The Master programme Strategic Entrepreneurship obtains a 5-year accreditation.